 The Detect / Fail LED for each channel indicates loop failure problems according to the following table.
-The Detect / Fail LED flashes in a red state to provide an indication of either a current or prior out of tolerance (loop failure) condition.
-A flash rate of three 50 millisecond flashes followed by a single 700 millisecond flash indicates that a current open loop or shorted loop failure condition or an inductance change condition of greater than $\pm 25\%$ exists.
-If the loop self heals, the channel will resume operation in a normal manner except that the Detect / Fail LED will begin to flash at a rate of three 50 millisecond flashes per second, thus providing an alert that the channel has experienced a prior loop failure condition.
+The Detect / Fail LED is illuminated in a red state to provide an indication of either a current or prior out of tolerance (loop failure) condition.
+A continuous ON (red) state indicates that a current open loop failure condition or an inductance change condition of greater than +25% exists.
+A one Hz (red) flash rate indicates that a current shorted loop failure condition or an inductance change condition of greater than -25% exists.
+If the loop self heals, the channel will resume operation in a normal manner except that the Detect / Fail LED will begin to flash at a rate of three 50 millisecond (red) flashes per second, thus providing an alert that the channel has experienced a prior loop failure condition.